engineyard/eycloud-app-jenkins/README.md

 When the instance finished booting and deploying you will have Jenkins running!

+## Other packages installed

+* qt-webkit 4.7.3 - as required for [capybara-webkit](https://github.com/thoughtbot/capybara-webkit)

 ## How this was created

     gem install engineyard-recipes